leadweedy/gst-over-rpi/README.md

 ## Hardware Setup

+Flash Raspberry Pi OS to a microSD card or USB drive using [RPI Imager](https://www.raspberrypi.com/software/).
+The Lite version of the OS is recommmended, as no graphical interface will be needed.
+Before flashing, press `Ctrl+Shift+X` to open the advanced settings of the Imager.
+Enable `SSH` and set the hostname to something memorable, such as `ebay.local`.

 ![RPi wiring diagram](https://github.com/leadweedy/gst-over-rpi/blob/main/images/gst%20wiring%20diagram.png?raw=true)

 Port [1] on the Pi Zero provides data+power, Port [2] provides power only.
 Connect the USB cable from Port [1] to the main Pi.
 Connect the Pi to the topside computer using ethernet.